-- For a limited time, earn 75,000 AAdvantage® bonus miles after making $7,500 in purchases in the first 3 months of account opening*
+- Earn 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases within the first 3 months of account opening*

 - Admirals Club® membership for you with guest privileges*

 - Complimentary Admirals Club® lounge Access for authorized users